product-security-group/Security-Ladders-2024/README.md

 1. Start with the function you are looking for and locate the folder.
 2. Open the file (Abbreviation)_Skills.md - this contains the functional requirements for each level.
 3. Find the level you are looking for and review the skills.
 4. To determine where you sit in the salary department, we provided US salary information.
-Just a note: These are not based on some paid salary survey but what we actuially see in the indsutry in the Fall of 2024.
+Just a note: These are not based on some paid salary survey but what we actually see in the indsutry in the Fall of 2024.

 ## Contributing